Summer Discovery: Past Programs

-Discovery Internships

-Discovery Internships is a tuition-based, all-inclusive 4 week customized internship program for high school students.
-Discovery Interns live in residence halls with other students from around the world while exploring a career of interest through an internship.
-T.

 College Discovery

 The Princeton Review College Discovery Experience is designed to help students choose the college that is best suited for them.
 During the 2 week summer program, students develop their knowledge of various schools through campus visits and tours run by the school’s admissions office, improve their SAT scores through the Princeton Review SAT Preparation course, and create a personal college admissions profile which includes an application essay.

-DiscoveryWorks

-DiscoveryWorks is a community service program in collaboration with Summer Discovery.

 Current Programs

 Summer Discovery

 Summer Discovery offers 2 – 6 week pre-college enrichment programs for high school students.
 Students live in a university residence hall while taking courses taught by university professors.
 The programs provide access to over 300 courses.
 Summer Discovery also offers commuter options at select universities.

-Junior Discovery

-Jr. Discovery is a 3-week summer enrichment experience for middle school students completing grades 6, 7 and 8.
-This program is offered at UCLA and Georgetown.

 Summer Discovery Online

-Summer Discovery Online partners with universities to provide virtual, pre-college courses.
+Summer Discovery Online partners with universities to provide virtual pre-college courses.
 Students also have access to a virtual community throughout the program.

 Summer Institute for the Gifted

 In addition, Summer Discovery offers gifted academic summer programs through Summer Institute for the Gifted (SIG).